ParthB21/DUM-E-Printer/JOURNAL-Parth.md

 total_hrs_submitted: 92
 total_hrs_worked: 96
 ---
- (Note: we modified a few things after submission and updated the CAD files and Readme)
+ (Note: we modified a few things after submission and updated the CAD files and Readme which is why the submitted hours and total hours do not match)

 # July 1: Brainstorming
 ## Hours Spent: 4